 Technical indicators suggested the STI and Dow Jones industrial average <.DJI> will continue to rally in coming sessions, which will be positive for Southeast Asian stocks in general, UOB's Kay Hian said in a note to clients.

-The Dow rose 0.72 percent overnight after the dollar stabilised against other major currencies and a strike at General Motors
+The Dow rose 0.72 percent overnight after the dollar stabilised against other major currencies and a strike at General Motors was resolved.

 REUTERS MP DS1708